zwave-js/node-zwave-js/docs/api/controller.md

 -   `InclusionStrategy.Default`: Prefer _Security S2_ if supported, use _Security S0_ if absolutely necessary (e.g. for legacy locks) or if opted in with the `forceSecurity` flag, don't use encryption otherwise.
     **This is the recommended** strategy and should be used unless there is a good reason not to.

--   `InclusionStrategy.SmartStart`: Include using SmartStart (requires Security S2).
-Can't include devices that do not support SmartStart.
-    **Should be preferred** over `Default` if supported, because it is easier for the user.
-    **WARNING:** This is not supported yet!

 -   `InclusionStrategy.Insecure`: Don't use encryption, even if supported.
     **Not recommended**, because S2 should be used where possible.